AbhishekChd/RecyclerView/README.md

 App demonstartes working of Recycler View and differnet layout managers and contains 3 placeholder images of different sizes.
 This would demonstrate how elements of different size will behave in same environment and it's performance.

-To run the app:
+## Run the APP
  **Beginner**
  1. Download the repo as .zip
  2. Extract it and place it at desired location
  3. Open Android Studio and click on import
  4. Navigate to extracted folder and click on it
  5. Click ok
  6. Then click the Run App button

  **Preffered**
  1. Fork the repo
  2. Open Android Studio, Goto VCS > Clone from GitHub
  3. Enter .git URL of your forked repo
  4. Press ok and let it finish
  5. Run the app

 ## Index <img src="https://image.flaticon.com/icons/svg/174/174836.svg" width="25px">
 1. [What is Recycler View?](#what-is-recycler-view)